gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 ?
 Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?
 (Y/n) ‣ y
 ```

-We will be using Waffle and Ethers.js later on!
+We will be using Waffle and Ethers.js later on.

 Run the below just in case they wern't automatically added: